ehmicky/autoserver/docs/functions.md

 Only the function body should be specified (without the leading `return` keyword), and it should be wrapped in parenthesis.

-# Variables
+# Parameters

-Every functions receives as their first parameter an object containing variables with information about the current context.
+Every functions receives as their first argument an object containing parameters with information about the current context.

-In the example below, the `timestamp` variable is used.
+In the example below, the `timestamp` parameter is used.

 <!-- eslint-disable strict, filenames/match-exported -->
 ```js